-In this article excerpt, you will get to know about the differences between inflation and deflation.
+In this article excerpt, we have simplified the differences between inflation and deflation in tabular form.
 Apart from that, we will also discuss which condition is worse for the economy.

 Content: Inflation Vs Deflation